5 Bitcoin Tax Questions To Ask Before July 15

 To effectively get your tax reporting done, you need to pull together your transaction history from all of the cryptocurrency exchanges that you use.
 If you have incomplete records of your buys, sells, or trades, it will be impossible to calculate your gains and losses and track the cost basis in your assets.

 Many of the major exchanges will allow you to import your trade history with API.
 What might take more time is locating your trade history from exchanges that have shut down or have limited access to certain countries.
 If an exchange does not offer responsive support then it could take weeks to secure a trade history file.
 If you’re filing for the first time in 2019 this can certainly be a wake up call as you consider where to invest for 2020.
 The ability to easily export trade history for tax purposes should now be one of the factors that you consider when choosing an exchange or wallet.

 The first step you should take when preparing your bitcoin taxes is to take account of every crypto exchange you used.
 Once you have this list, retrieve your transaction history records from each of these exchanges.
 Cryptocurrency tax software can help you with this process if you want to automate it rather than do it manually.

 3. Did you have any mining or staking income?

 If you were participating in any crypto mining or staking operations, you will need to gather the payouts you received over the years and account for these.

 Crypto earned from mining or staking is a form of income that needs to get reported on your tax return.
+This also applies to income generated from tools like automated trading bots.
 The amount of income you recognize is the fair market value in U.S. dollars of the payout at the time you received it.

 Matt received 0.00372839 BTC on July 1 as a mining payout.
 At the time, this amount of BTC is worth $20.
 In this scenario, Matt recognizes $20 worth of income and reports this on his taxes.